Contact Us Today! (877) 276-5084

 Attorney Steve® Subpoena Response Resource Center

 Attorney Steve® Subpoena Response Resource Center – Our Law Firm can help you if you received a Subpoena or need to file a lawsuit and serve one.
 If you received a subpoena from Strike 3 Holdings, LLC, or Malibu Media, LLC you have found the right place!
 We can help.
+Call (877) 276-5084.

 VIDEO: Click on the picture above to learn more about what a "subpoena" is.
 Basically, it is just a court order to someone to do something.
 In BitTorrent litigation, the command is to your ISP to turn over the internet subscriber's name and address so that Strike 3 (or Malibu Media) can do a "due diligence" search.
 Make sure to SUBSCRIBE to our legal channel.
-We are now up over 41,000 SUBSCRIBERS and NEARLY FIVE MILLION VIDEO VIEWS and growing fast.
+We are now up over 43,000 SUBSCRIBERS and NEARLY FIVE MILLION VIDEO VIEWS and growing fast.
 We put out more FREE information dealing with torrent litigation and updates than any other firm I know of.

-Torrent Litigation August 2020 update: Make sure to check our my Strike 3 Subpoena Response "Survival Guide" where I answer the top 15 most common questions I get from potential clients.
+Torrent Litigation August 2020 update: Make sure to check out my Strike 3 Subpoena Response "Survival Guide" where I answer the top 15 most common questions I get from potential clients.
 We offer free consultations if you have received a subpoena, and keep in mind there can be critical deadlines that could significantly affect your legal rights.

 You can reach us at (877) 276-5084 or email us through our contact form and we will contact you.